 I head back in Gimli for the start of Islendingadagurinn, and the town of 5,000 swells to 50,000.
 Icelandic clans, clad in T-shirts ending in-“-dóttir” or “-sson”, shop for herring or Brennivín liquor.
 The Prime Minister of Iceland is here for the festivities, staying at the same hotel as me, and when I step into the lobby, I find six fully dressed Vikings drinking coffee.
 I later wander to the Viking Village.
 While there are demonstrations on Icelandic spices and fishnet-making, Islendingadagurinn’s biggest draw is clearly the battle re-enactment, and the ruthlessness of their ways is played out for the crowd.
 “There was no art to their fighting!” cries the announcer.
 “It was do what you must to stay alive!”
 At the festival’s music event that evening, Icelandic indie music act Snorri Helgasson is a headliner.
 Feeling totally at home 3,000 miles from Reykjavik, she addresses the audience in Icelandic.

 The next morning, it is shoulder-to-shoulder at H.P.
 Tergesen and Son’s, a century-old general store turned lifestyle emporium.
 The building is a listed heritage site because of its original tin roof ceiling with unique patina of history.
 Despite the crowds, fourth-generation owner Stefan Tergesen stops to chat.
 He delivers a message of Viking revisionism: “When you hear the Viking myth, you can think they were a bunch of lunatics.
 We realize now they were businessmen ahead of their time,” he says.

-- Reprinted from article "Unfrozen in Time", which originally appeared in Mercedes Benz magazine spring/summer 2014
+Re-purposed from article “Unfrozen in Time”, which originally appeared in Mercedes Benz magazine spring/summer 2014.
+Written by Karen Burshtein.